johncarl81/transfuse/documentation.md

 {% highlight java %}
 @Activity(label = "Transfuse Example")
 @Layout(R.id.example_layout)
-public class Example {
+public class Example {}
-}
 {% endhighlight %}

-Transfuse will add this property to the AndroidManifest.xml for you, resulting in the following:
+Transfuse will add this property to the AndroidManifest.xml for you, resulting in the following entry in the AndroidManifest.xml:

 {% highlight xml %}
 <activity t:tag="+,l,n" android:label="Transfuse Example" android:name=".ExampleActivity">